 On April 6, the Tri-County Health Department amended its face covering order in place for Adams, Arapahoe, and Douglas counties to no longer require face coverings in outdoor public spaces.
 The TCHD order will remain in place until June 30, 2021, unless rescinded, amended, or extended.
 Read more here.
 This amendment follows Governor Jared Polis April 3rd extension of the statewide mask order for 30 days, while also adding a transition plan for low-incidence counties.
 Read more here.

 For the full list of Level Orange guidelines, click here.

-City Hall: Per the guidelines of Level Orange, City Hall will re-open on Tuesday, Jan.
-5 from 8 a.m. - 5 p.m. at a limited 25-percent capacity with reduced staffing.
+City Hall: Per COVID-19 health and safety guidelines, City Hall re-opened in January 2021 at a 25-percent capacity with reduced staffing.
+Hours are from 8 a.m. - 5 p.m.
 Individuals with specific needs are still encouraged to first contact the department you would like to reach or you can call the city’s main phone line at 303-655-2000.
 Residents may also visit www.brightonco.gov for many online services.